Yolanda Díaz: Political positions

 While campaigning for 2023 elections in Madrid, she expressed her desire to break with bipartisan politics.
 Though Diaz describes herself as an atheist, she claims meeting Pope Francis, who regularly criticised uncontrolled capitalism, was "the most important encounter" of her life, and the two kept in touch because they "have so much in common."

-In 2023, Diaz defended the social record of the coalition, arguing that "Despite the "re-armament of the defense of neoliberal policies" in this progressive coalition government "we have been able to deconstruct the myths of capitalism."
-Diaz cited examples such as measures to prevent unemployment, a reduction in the gender pay gap, and a fall in the temporary employment rate.
+In 2023, Díaz defended the social record of the coalition, arguing that "Despite the "re-armament of the defense of neoliberal policies" in this progressive coalition government "we have been able to deconstruct the myths of capitalism."
+She cited examples such as measures to prevent unemployment, a reduction in the gender pay gap, and a fall in the temporary employment rate.

-Diaz firmly opposes holding an independence referendum in Catalonia and emphasizes that the only solution is dialogue and a peaceful resolution to the issue, asserting that Catalonia will remain part of Spain in her country model.
+Díaz firmly opposes holding an independence referendum in Catalonia and emphasizes that the only solution is dialogue and a peaceful resolution to the issue, asserting that Catalonia will remain part of Spain in her country model.